FBI lawyer suspected of altering Russia probe document

 FBI Director Chris Wray has told Congress that he did not consider the FBI surveillance to be “spying” and that he has no evidence the FBI illegally monitored Trump’s campaign during the 2016 election.
 Wray said he would not describe the FBI’s surveillance as “spying” if it’s following “investigative policies and procedures.”

-Attorney General William Barr has said he believed “spying” did occur, but he also made clear at a Senate hearing earlier this year that he had no specific evidence to cite that any surveillance was illegal or improper.
+Attorney General William Barr has said he believed “spying” did occur, but he also made clear at a Senate hearing earlier this year that he had no specific evidence that any surveillance was illegal or improper.
 Barr has appointed U.S. Attorney John Durham to investigate how intelligence was collected, and that probe has since become criminal in nature, a person familiar with the matter has said.

 But Trump insists that members of the Obama administration “at the highest levels” were spying on his 2016 campaign.
 “Personally, I think it goes all the way. … I think this goes to the highest level,” he said in the Fox interview.
 “I hate to say it.
 I think it’s a disgrace.
 They thought I was going to win and they said, ‘How can we stop him?’”